opticspy/lightpipes/README.md

 LightPipes support Windows 32bit and 64bit, Macintosh OSX, Linux 32bit and 64bit.
 It support python 2.7, 3.4, 3.5, 3.6 currently.

-The packages is on [PyPi](https://pypi.python.org/pypi/LightPipes/), so simply open a terminal window and type at the prompt:
+The packages are on [PyPi](https://pypi.python.org/pypi/LightPipes/), so simply open a terminal window and type at the prompt:

 ```python
 pip install LightPipes